gravitational/gravity/docs/testplan.md

   Log forwarder settings
   - [ ] Verify that Creating/Deleting/Editing a log forwarder works.
+  - [ ] Verify that after creating a log forwarder resource, it survive upgrades.

 #### Audit Logs
 - [ ] Verify that Audit events of different types are shown.